 What is a financial plan?

 A financial plan looks at where you are today and where you want to go.
 It defines your short- and long-term financial goals and what must be done to achieve them.
-A financial plan will take the form of a document or report whereas financial planning is an ongoing activity to support objectives.
-For example, a change in projected retirement age will warrant updates to a plan.
+A financial plan is stated in document/report whereas financial planning is an ongoing activity to support objectives.
+For example, a change in your projected retirement age will warrant updates to your plan.

 Do you need one?

-No, but you should go through the experience at least once and again when material events occur.
-A financial plan isn’t a necessity.
-Some people buy insurance, invest, and call it a day.
-However, financial planning is so much more than any financial matter or process.
+No, a financial plan isn’t a necessity.
+However, you should go through the experience at least once and again when material events occur.
+Financial planning is so much more than any financial matter or process.
 It ties together cash flow, insurance, investment, retirement, taxes, and estate planning to create a financial roadmap.
 It reviews your goals and current situation to produce recommendations for you to follow.
 Most people under the age of 30 don’t need a plan because many things are still changing in their lives, for example, career, relationships, living arrangements, and so on.
 After 30, getting a financial plan makes sense.